babinyurii/recan_gui/README.md

 # recan_gui
 Recan_gui is a Django-based web version of recan.
 It allows to analyze recombination events in viral genomes using genetic distance plotting.
 The tool is currently available at http://yuriyb.pythonanywhere.com.
+(CURRENTLY NOT WORKING)
 # Guide
 ## Input files
 Input files should be multiple sequence alignments in fasta format (with extenstions: `fasta`, `fas` or `fa`).